 Across the country, most transgender students (85%) had heard negative remarks about transgender people, and 60% reported being prohibited from using the restroom that aligned with their gender identity.

-In a recent study of 27,715 transgender adults, more than three-quarters (77%) of those who were out as transgender in K–12 or who said that classmates, teachers, or school staff thought or knew they were transgender reported facing some form of mistreatment —including verbal harassment and physical and sexual assault—based on their transgender status. .
+In a recent study of 27,715 transgender adults, more than three-quarters (77%) of those who were out as transgender in K–12 or who said that classmates, teachers, or school staff thought or knew they were transgender reported facing some form of mistreatment —including verbal harassment and physical and sexual assault—based on their transgender status.

 Nearly one in five (17%) faced such severe mistreatment that they left a K–12 school.

 The stress of harassment and discrimination can lead to lower attendance and grades, as well as depression, anxiety, and suicidality for transgender youth, and is correlated with higher rates of lifetime homelessness and other indicators of economic instability.
-School policies that do not allow transgender students to dress according to their gender identity, use their preferred restrooms, hear their pronouns, or see their gender markers of school identification documents only decrease students’ academic attainment and weaken self-esteem.
-Further, forcing a transgender student to use a segregated restroom away from their classmates sends a message to that student and all the student’s peers that there is something wrong with them and that they are not entitled to the same dignity as other students.
+School policies that do not allow transgender students to dress according to their gender identity, use restrooms appropriate for their gender, by addressed by the correct pronouns, or update their school identification documents to reflect their name and gender only decrease students’ academic attainment and weaken self-esteem.
+Further, forcing a transgender student to use a segregated restroom away from their classmates frequently imposes unacceptable burdens on that students and sends a message to that student and all the student’s peers that there is something wrong with them and that they are not entitled to the same dignity as other students.
 On the other hand, school policies and practices that support transgender students can significantly improve their wellbeing, safety, and educational success.

 Meanwhile, there is no evidence that supportive policies jeopardize the privacy or safety of other students.
 Schools serving millions of students have had such policies in place for years, sometimes decades, without incident.
 Administrators and educators at schools with these policies have consistently made clear that in the years when these policies have been in place, safety concerns have simply not materialized into real problems.
 There are already laws and school policies against harassing or invading others’ privacy in restrooms, and treating transgender students like everyone else does not erode a school’s ability to enforce those rules.
 To the extent that any student, transgender or not, feels uncomfortable using a restroom with another student or wants additional privacy for any reason, private facilities may be made available upon the student’s request, so long as no student is forced into separate facilities.